iw1qlh/dotnet-open-hamcat/README.md

 ## A C# library for Amateur Radio CAT

-Compatible with Kenwood, Yeasu devices and Hamlib library
+Compatible with Kenwood, Yeasu devices, Hamlib and Omnirig library

 ## Usage
-- initialize CatKenwood or CatYaesu or CatHamlib class
+- initialize CatKenwood or CatYaesu or CatHamlib or CatOmniRig class
 - call Open() method
 - call available commands
 - call Close() method